giaccone/SpicePy/README.md

 Last but not least, as many other Python tools a convenient method to handle SpicePy is `iPython`, a powerful interactive Python shell where Python can be used interactively.

 # Feature (and changelog)

+## January 6, 2018

+* support for ac-multi-frequency analysis
+* examples of ac-multi-frequency analysis

+(Check commit history for more details).

+## November 16, 2017

+* support for transient-sources

+(Check commit history for more details).

 ## October 2, 2017